jvaron909/CAPP30239_FA22/README.md

 # CAPP30239_FA22

-This is the repository for work to be developed in the Data Visualization class of the Computational Analysis and Public Policy program at the University of Chicago.
+This includes the weekly work developed in the Data Visualization class of the Computational Analysis and Public Policy program at the University of Chicago.

+## Content:

+### week_01:

+- HTML introduction

+### week_02:

+- HTML an js

+### week_03:

+- D3 introduction